mtconnect/standard_doc_generator/markdown_documentation/devices/main_flattened.md

         spatial volume of material to be deposited in an additive manufacturing process.

+    * `DEW_POINT`

+        temperature at which moisture begins to condense, corresponding to saturation for a given absolute humidity.

     * `DIAMETER`

         dimension of a diameter.

+    * `DISCHARGE_RATE`

+        value of current being drawn from the {{block(Component)}}.

     * `DISPLACEMENT`

         change in position of an object.

+    * `DISPLACEMENT_ANGULAR`

+        absolute value of the change in angular position around a vector

+    * `DISPLACEMENT_LINEAR`

+        absolute value of the change in position along a vector.

     * `ELECTRICAL_ENERGY`